 Drug convictions may not only result in prison time, fines, and parole but may also limit your ability to obtain government benefits, seek employment, attend school, and file for child custody or visitation.
-It is imperative that you seek the experienced and knowledgeable guidance of a Fort Worth drug crimes lawyer who understands how to tailor a defense strategy to the unique facts of your case.
+It is imperative that you seek the experienced and knowledgeable guidance of a Fort Worth drug crime lawyer who understands how to tailor a defense strategy to the unique facts of your case.

-Common Tarrant County Drug Crimes
+Common Tarrant County Crimes Our Drug Charges Lawyers Handle

 - Delivery: The knowing or intentional transfer of a controlled substance from one person to another.
 Delivery encompasses drug sales, trafficking, distribution, transfer, and gifts.

-- Manufacturing: The growing, production or preparation of a controlled substance.
-Manufacturing can involve simply harvesting marijuana, mixing chemicals or purchasing or possessing chemicals commonly used to create controlled substances such as methamphetamine.
+- Manufacturing: The growing, production, or preparation of a controlled substance.
+Manufacturing can involve simply harvesting marijuana, mixing chemicals, or purchasing or possessing chemicals commonly used to create controlled substances such as methamphetamine.

-What Is a Controlled Substance?
+What Is a Controlled Substance Under Texas Law?

 The Texas Controlled Substances Act of the Texas Health and Safety Code enumerates which drugs are banned in the state of Texas.
-In addition to controlled substances, drug paraphernalia and counterfeit substances are also illegal in Texas.
+In addition to controlled substances and drug paraphernalia, counterfeit substances are also illegal in Texas.

 Common controlled substances in Texas include street drugs such as: